 Deletion in nouz is a one-way operation — there's no soft-delete, no trash folder, no undo toast.
 The two-step confirm dialog is the only safety net.
 Most owners never need to delete an entry; an edit is almost always the better choice.

-01 How to delete
+01 How do I delete an entry?

 - 1Open the entry